Buffalo Next: Uncovering talent in a tight job market

 • Create a workplace that is welcoming to new hires, Pascucci said.
 "We find we will have a diverse environment if people feel included during their orientation and onboarding," she said.

-• The individuals CEO works with are looking for the usual things in a job – good pay, benefits, opportunities for advancement – but also the right atmosphere, Centeno said.
+• The people CEO works with are looking for the usual things in a job – good pay, benefits, opportunities for advancement – but also the right atmosphere, Centeno said.

 "They want to work with a business that is also going to provide a sense of belonging, a sense of acceptance," she said.
 "They don't want to feel stigmatized when they walk into the business and work for them."